MaksymTymchyshyn/maksymtymchyshyn/README.md

 # Maksym Tymchyshyn
-I'm Maksym from Ukraine, a rising sophomore at the University of Connecticut majoring in Computer Science with a strong passion for coding.
+I'm Maksym, a rising sophomore at the University of Connecticut majoring in Computer Science with a strong passion for coding.

 ## Skills
 + 🐍 Python